judeiwuji/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion: this will delete the directory my_first_directory from /tmp

 10-back: This will change the working directory to the previous one

+11-lists: This will list the contents of current directory, parent directory and /boot directory including the hidden files